THE FACTS ABOUT PEAT

 Peat is not ideal for many of the purposes it is used for!
 It is a poor mulch, quickly dries out, and is easily blown away.

-While there are a number of peat alternatives available, for most purposes, Fertile Fibre delivers superior results, and of course it is organically accredited.
+While there are a number of peat alternatives available, for most purposes, Fertile Fibre delivers superior results, and of course, it is organically accredited.

 You will notice a difference using Fertile Fibre, it re-wets easily, has good water retention qualities, does not blow away in the wind, and is pleasant to handle.
-No dirty peat stained finger with Fertile Fibre.